aws-samples/aws-modernization-gitops-with-weaveworks/content/20_weaveworks_prerequisites/11_install_eksctl.md

 eksctl get cluster
 ```

 You should get a "No clusters found" message.
+Running the following command will indicate which version of the command line tool you have installed:

 ```
 eksctl version
 ```

-For the current workshops, we will be using `eksctl` **0.19-rc.1** or newer.
-Please verify the version, as some features are only available in the **0.19** version of `eksctl`
+For the current workshop, we will be using `eksctl` **0.53** or newer.
+Please verify the version, as some features are only available in the **0.53** version of `eksctl` and newer.